GirlScript-Ireland/Gaming-Booster/Game Coders/Readme.md

 # This is Team GAME Coders!

-This repository will be tracking our team's progress in this initiative by Girlscript Ireland in the month of August!
+This repository will be tracking the team Game Coder's progress in this initiative by Girlscript Ireland in the month of August!

 This part of the repository is maintained by: